MLeidel/CodeScriber/CSdoc.md

 	</tr>
 </table>

-_All event keys are coded in the cs.html file._
+_All event keys are coded in the `cs.html` file._

-- Ctrl-Alt-H displays all keyboard hot keys except Ctrl-0..9 text enclosures
+- Ctrl-Alt-H displays all keyboard hot keys _except Ctrl-0..9 text enclosures_

-- Right-Click on file tab closes tab.
+- Right-Click file tab to close.

-- Right-Click in editor opens contextmenu.

 ---

-## *Zen*
+## *Zen Znipits*

-The file `tags.js` holds some tags for use with the Zen tag insert feature (Alt-Z.)
+The file `tags.js` holds a json array for use with the Zen snipit feature.

-To use: type in the "command" word and hit Alt-Z. The word is replaced by the code associated with the command.
-Alternatively, hit Alt-X and select from a list.
+To use: type in the "command/trigger" word and hit **Alt-Z**.
+The word is replaced by the code associated with the command.
+Alternatively, hit **Alt-X** and select from a list.

-Use the Options menu **Tags** to view and modify the `tags.js` file.
+Use the menu **Options --> Tags** to view and modify the `tags.js` file.

         const atags = {
           "command": "output",